Living the simple life doesn’t necessarily mean moving to a farm, churning butter, and making homemade pies for dessert.

 My family is first and always first because they’re the people I’m walking this path with.

 I don’t desire brand new, or trends and nothing in the house matches and often sell what we no longer use in our home.

 If I can save money using a rain barrel or composting, I’ll do it without hesitation.

 I’m frugal and living the simple life enjoying what most people pass by because they are in such a hurry.

 In all honesty, it’s a blessing knowing that we’ve gone from living a stressful life to an easier way of living.

-It’s amazing how easy we realize the simplicity of life that we once thought was a boring life.
+It’s amazing how easy we realize the simplicity of life we once thought was a boring life.

 Treating people with kindness and being happy is more important than debt and acquiring more stuff.